TheMisinformationGame/MisinformationGame/docs/GettingStarted.md

 </figure>

 ### 2.5.
-Configure how Sources and Posts are Paired
+Configure How Sources and Posts are Paired
 {:#create-source-post-selection}

 The sources that are shown for each post is dynamically selected when